|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 They utilize either diesel oil or heavy fuel oil which is heated to 125ºC to reduce the viscosity and enable complete combustion to take place.
 The larger v16 engines consume 2.17 tons per hour at the 85% of maximum continuous power rating they normally run at.
 A computerised power management system automatically stops and starts engines as required to ensure the highest efficiency is maintained.

-The two Azipods contain syncronous AC variable speed electric motors of 17,600 kwatts (47,000 HP) output driving fixed pitch propellors with 4 blades and 17 feet diameter.
-The directions of rotation are opposite on the two sides of the ship and the propellers are mounted on the front of each Azipod to allow undisturbed water flow over the propellors for maximum thrust.
+The two Azipods contain synchronous AC variable speed electric motors of 17,600 kwatts (47,000 HP) output driving fixed pitch propellers with 4 blades and 17 feet diameter.
+The directions of rotation are opposite on the two sides of the ship and the propellers are mounted on the front of each Azipod to allow undisturbed water flow over the propellers for maximum thrust.